-Pianist Neil Nanyi Qiang is pursuing a diverse career as a chamber musician, vocal coach, and soloist.
-He has performed solo, chamber, and vocal recitals throughout the US, Canada, and China.
+Pianist Nanyi Qiang has established a wide-ranging career spanning chamber musician, vocal coach, soloist, and pedagogue.
+He is in much demand as a concert artist in song recital, chamber music recital, and new music concert throughout the US, Canada, and China.

-An alumnus of Music Academy of the West’s Collaborative Piano Program, he has appeared in music festivals such as SongFest, Hawaii Performing Arts Festival, iSING Young Artists Festival, Vancouver International Song Institute, and New Music on the Point, among others.
-Most recently he held the Pianist/Coach fellowship at the “ECCO” program of Minnesota Opera (2015-2016).
+Dr. Qiang was a Collaborative Piano Intern at the prestigious NATS 2017 Intern Program (Toronto) in June 2017.
+Also an alumnus of Music Academy of the West (2015), he has appeared in music festivals such as SongFest, Source Song Festival, Hawaii Performing Arts Festival, iSING Young Artist Festival (China), Vancouver International Song Institute, and New Music on the Point, among others.
+He also held the Pianist/Coach Fellowship at the “ECCO” program of Minnesota Opera (2015-2016).